jotson/darkarena/README.md

 - [Install Haxe+NME](http://www.nme.io/download/)
 - Install HaxeFlixel by running: `haxelib install flixel`
-- The build and run the game with: `nme test flash`
+- Then build and run the game with: `nme test flash`